safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 root@rudder-client-1:~#
 ```

-Or you can do it with the "rudder-cli" tool through the API like shown under.
+Or you can do it with the "rudder-cli" tool through the API as shown under.

 Observe the list of pending nodes with `rudder-cli` and `jq`.
 (There is only
-one node remaining in pending because the other one is already accepted.)
+one node remaining in the pending state because the other one is already
+accepted.)

 ```
 root@rudder-server:~# rudder-cli node list_pending -t erpaNdoBe4A96VpIlWrCpUEs93LTvVBf  --skip-verify |jq '.nodes[].id' -r